 Sure, you can sample New Nordic Cuisine in Scandinavian countries like Finland, Norway and Sweden as well as at several of the best Copenhagen restaurants.
 However, there’s no better place to dive into the wonderful world of pickling, fermentation and extreme cuisine than at the Noma’s campus situated between Christiana and Refshaleøen.

 After all, Noma is the restaurant that started Scandinavia’s culinary movement.
 Plus, it has three Michelin stars and topped the World’s 50 Best Restaurants list five times.
 Just plan way ahead to score a reservation and start saving now.

 Noma may be considered the best restaurant in the world but it’s not the only top restaurant in the Danish capital – which is a good thing.
 Most people who visit Copenhagen won’t dine at Noma due to its high price tag and culinarily adventurous menu.
 Plus, it’s practically impossible to score a reservation.

-While Noma may be currently ranked #1 in the world on the World’s 50 Best Restaurants List, Geranium (which earned a third Michelin star five years before Noma) is nipping at its heels at #2.
+While Noma may have topped the World’s 50 Best Restaurants List five times, three-starred Geranium currently tops the list.
 Then there are restaurants like Alchemist which offers cutting edge, transportive “Holistic Cuisine,” Amass which takes sustainable cuisine to new heights and Barr which puts new spins on classic Nordic dishes.